guillp/jwskate/docs/usage.md

 # Usage

-To use JsonWebSkate in a project
+To use `jwskate` in a project

 ```
-    import jwskate
+    from jwskate import *
 ```